Beyond Random Augmentations: Pretraining with Hard Views: Introduction

 \section{Introduction}

-Various approaches to learning effective and generalizable visual representations in Self-Supervised Learning (SSL) exist.
-One way to categorize many SSL methods is to distinguish generative and discriminative approaches \cite{chen-icml20b}.
-While generative methods aim at generating image input, discriminative methods, with contrastive learning \cite{hadsell-cvpr06a, he-cvpr20a} being the most known approach, aim at learning a latent representation in which similar image views are located closely and dissimilar ones distantly.
+Learning effective and generalizable visual representations in Self-Supervised Learning (SSL) has been approached in various ways.
+Many SSL methods can be broadly categorized into generative and discriminative approaches \citep{chen-icml20b}.
+Generative methods focus on generating image inputs, while discriminative methods, particularly contrastive learning \citep{hadsell-cvpr06a, he-cvpr20a}, aim at learning latent representations in which similar image views are located closely, and dissimilar ones distantly.

 Such views are generated by applying a sequence of (randomly sampled) image transformations and are usually composed of geometric (cropping, rotation, etc.) and appearance (color distortion, blurring, etc.) transformations.
-A body of literature \cite{chen-icml20b, wu-arxiv20a,purushwalkam-neurips20a, wagner-icml22a, tian-neurips20a} has illuminated the effects of image views on representation learning and identified \emph{random resized crop} (RRC) transformation, which randomly crops the image and resizes it back to a fixed size, as well as color distortion as one of the essential augmentations for effective discriminative learning.
+Prior work \citep{chen-icml20b, wu-arxiv20a, purushwalkam-neurips20a, wagner-icml22a, tian-neurips20a} has identified \emph{random resized crop} (RRC), which randomly crops the image and resizes it back to a fixed size, as well as color distortion as critical transformations for effective representation learning.
 However, despite this finding and to our best knowledge, little research has gone into identifying more effective ways for generating views to improve performance.
-In this paper, we seek to extend the random view generation to expose the model to harder samples during discriminative pretraining by selecting views that yield a high loss according to the current model state.

-Some Supervised Learning works that address this shortcoming and attempt to leverage task difficulty include Spatial Transformer Networks \cite{jaderberg-nips15a} and Adversarial AutoAugment \cite{zhang-iclr20a}, which either directly learn geometric transformations or generate augmentation policies that yield hard samples.
-However, these approaches have not been used successfully for unsupervised learning and Adversarial AutoAugment does not include RRC in its search space.
-In contrast to what we propose, integrating any of these methods into existing self-supervised learning pipelines is non-trivial.

-Related SSL approaches exist that aim at controlling view hardness through adversarial \cite{shi-icml22a, tamkin-iclr21a} or cooperative \cite{hou-arxiv23a} models.
-A work that takes a similar perspective to ours in leveraging the information content of views for SSL is \cite{tian-neurips20a}.
-Motivated by mutual information theory, they derive an objective to adversarially learn view generators for contrastive learning.
-While such approaches offer important insights into view optimality, they usually require learning additional models before the actual SSL training or non-trivial changes to the pipeline and thus, are not easily integrated into existing SSL methods.